nus-cs2103-AY2122S1/ip/README.md

 ### 2. **Persistent data storage**

 You no longer have to be afraid of losing your data, or worry about transferring data to another device!
-Augury autosaves your tasks in plaintext files (in the `data/tasks.txt` directory), so you can easily export to other formats.
+Augury automatically saves your tasks in plaintext files (in the `data/tasks.txt` directory), so you can easily export to other formats.

 ### 3. **Command Line Interface for CLI lovers**